-Today, the wastewater treatment facility is located in south St. Cloud and services the area communities including St. Augusta, St. Joseph, Sartell, Sauk Rapids, and Waite Park.
+The NEW Recovery Facility is located in south St. Cloud and services area communities including St. Augusta, St. Joseph, Sartell, Sauk Rapids, and Waite Park.

 St. Cloud was awarded a $1.09 million grant for the installation of renewable energy technologies at the St. Cloud Nutrient, Energy and Water Recovery Facility.
 The funds will be used for the development and installation of renewable natural gas and green hydrogen demonstration projects.

 Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).

 Watch Mayor Dave Kleis announce the project at St. Cloud's GovTV page.

 Throughout the course of the COVID-19 pandemics, scientists have embraced various methods to more comprehensively track the spread of COVID-19 in communities and across the world.
 Tracking the spread of COVID-19 through wastewater has proven to be an incredibly effective tool for understanding the true spread of the disease.
 Scientists measure the concentration of SARS-CoV-2 viral materials present in wastewater to tell how the disease is spreading within a wastewater service area at a particular time.

 Sampling in St. Cloud